ulzha/spive/docs/API.md

 #### Partitioning is arbitrarily fine-grained

   Do partition by whatever primary key you would use in a database.
-(A business entity id, like user ID or such.
-Cf. [workflow IDs in Temporal](https://cadenceworkflow.io/docs/concepts/workflows/#id-uniqueness).)
+(A business entity ID, like user ID or such.
+Cf. [workflow IDs in Temporal](https://docs.temporal.io/workflows#workflow-id).)

   TODO elaborate